AdaCore/libadalang/ada/doc/introduction.rst

   express complex queries and refactorings.

-* We want Libadalang to be fast, fast enough to deal effortlessly with multi-million of lines code bases, so that it can replace existing ad-hoc but fast solutions that are built into our IDEs for code navigation and completion.
+* We want Libadalang to be fast, fast enough to deal effortlessly with multi-million-line code bases, so that it can replace existing ad-hoc but fast solutions that are built into our IDEs for code navigation and completion.